 Animal Rights Funding

 We live in a highly narcissistic culture where our usual concern is for ourselves or our in-group.
 But healthy social and psychological functioning also focuses externally and considers those who are different to and distant from us.
-Humans possess a sense of fairness and justice through a combination of innate factors (such as the ability to empathise with others even if they are different to us and the ability to forfeit immediate gratification for the greater good of the future), and external factors such as social learning.
-Unfortunately, in a speciesist culture where other animals are objectified and used for human convenience, taste and profit, any natural sense of justice towards or affinity we might have had with other animals, is quickly compartmentalised to exclude almost all of them.
-That is why we love cats and dogs but eat sheep, cows, chickens, turkeys and fishes.
-That is why most of the money donated to helping other animals is given to cats, dogs, donkeys and horses and not to farmed animals, vegan education or animal rights causes.
+Humans possess a sense of fairness and justice through a combination of innate factors (such as the ability to empathise with others even if they are different to us ), external factors such as social learning and factors that are a combination of innate traits and social learning such as and the ability to forfeit immediate gratification for the greater good of the future.
+Unfortunately, in a speciesist culture where other animals are objectified and used for human convenience, taste and profit, any natural sense of justice towards or affinity we might have had with other animals, is quickly compartmentalised to exclude almost all of them through social conditioning.
+That is why we love cats and dogs but eat sheep, cows, chickens, turkeys and fishes (or it might be more accurate to say that we use cats and dogs for their companionship and affection, because our use of other animals as companions is also unjust).
+However, this compartmentalisation is why most of the money donated to helping other animals is given to cats, dogs, donkeys and horses and not to farmed animals, vegan education or animal rights causes.